Cancer of the prostate

 DIRECTOR - PERSON IN CHARGE.
 UROLOGY DEPARTMENT

-Therapeutic advances in the fields of surgery and radiotherapy mean that currently localized prostate cancer treatments are associated with a 10-year survival rate of almost 100%.
+Similarly, in the field of surgery and radiotherapy there have been advances that mean that the current treatment for localised prostate cancer has a 10-year survival rate of almost 100% of patients.

-This area carries out an early diagnosis program for patients over 50 years of age.
-These programs are of vital importance since, on many occasions, prostate cancer does not produce symptoms and is detected in routine check-ups.
+This area carries out, among other actions, an Early Detection Programme for men over 50 years of age.
+These programmes are of vital importance as, on many occasions, prostate cancer does not produce symptoms and is detected in routine check-ups.

 A PERSONALIZED MEDICINE